 Currently Deutchman is an independent producer, and a consultant in marketing and distribution of independent films.
-Among his clients are Istituto Luce Cinecitta, for which he promotes Italian cinema in the U.S. He is also a Professor of Professional Practice in the School of the Arts at Columbia University, where he has taught since 1987 and was the Chair of the Film Program from 2011-2015.
+Among his clients are Cinecitta, for which he promotes Italian cinema in the U.S. He is also Professor Emeritus in the School of the Arts at Columbia University, where he has taught since 1987 and was the Chair of the Film Program from 2011-2015.
 Deutchman is also a frequent keynote speaker and presenter at industry conferences and academic institutions around the world.

 In 2017, Deutchman was awarded the Spotlight Lifetime Achievement Award by the Sundance Art House Convergence for his service to independent film marketing and distribution.

 His current projects include serving as producer of “Nickel & Dimed,” based on the book by Barbara Ehrenreich and directed by Debra Granik (in pre-production), director/producer of the feature documentary “Searching for Mr. Rugoff” (opened in theaters in August, 2021,) producer of the stage adaptation of Joan Micklin Silver’s “Hester Street” (in development) and executive producer of the mini-series based on the novel “Radio Girls” by Sarah-Jane Stratford (in development).